simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 5. SMP sending relays should implement retry logic and hold messages while they are delivered.
 They also should push "sent" confirmation to the client.
 Question: does it mean the third tick? another kind of the first tick (or some other symbol) in the UX?

-6. SMP sending relays may also increase utility of the platform by allowing:
+6. SMP sending relays may also increase utility and privacy of the platform:

-- schedule sending messages.
 - holding messages and retrying them for the new connections while the receiving queue is not secured yet.
+- add delays in message delivery to make traffic correlation harder.

 ## Implementation considerations